Bfree22/Credit-Risk-Machine-Learning/README.md

 3. Over- and undersample using a combination `SMOTEENN` algorithm.

-For each of the above, you will need to:
+For each of the above, we will need to:

 1. Train a `logistic regression classifier` from `sklearn.linear_model` using the resampled data.